-The Authority communicates information on its website (www.chfainfo.com) and through subscription Internet services regarding changes to policies and procedures under the Program.
+The Authority communicates information to its participating Mortgage Lenders on its website (www.chfainfo.com) and through subscription Internet services regarding changes to policies and procedures under the Program.
 Interest rates available to participating Mortgage Lenders on the Authority's loan reservation and tracking system, HomeConnectionsm, or by email, may change daily.
-The Authority also makes available on the website a guide to Mortgage Lenders setting forth requirements for the Program and information relating to the lock procedures as more fully described in "Seller's Guide" below (the "Seller's Guide").
-The Seller's Guide describes each Program's parameters and information necessary for Mortgage Lenders to determine the eligibility of applicants, residences and Mortgage Loans under the Program.
+The Authority also makes available on its website a guide to Mortgage Lenders setting forth requirements for the Single Family Mortgage Program and information relating to the lock procedures as more fully described in "Seller's Guide" below (the "Seller's Guide").
+The Seller's Guide describes each Mortgage Loan program's parameters and information necessary for Mortgage Lenders to determine the eligibility of applicants, residences and Mortgage Loans under the Single Family Mortgage Program.
 The Seller's Guide and all programmatic information is incorporated by reference into the Mortgage Purchase Agreement entered into between the Authority and each respective participating Mortgage Lender for eligible Mortgage Loans.
 See "Mortgage Purchase Agreements" under this caption.